 Heart disease is one of many health concerns for individuals with diabetes.
-Those with diabetes have a 2-4 times greater risk of dying of heart disease or ischemic heart disease than those without diabetes.
-14
+Those with diabetes have a 2-4 times greater risk of dying of heart disease or ischemic heart disease than those without diabetes.14

-Among Al/ANs living in this service area, 11.5% report having been told by a doctor that they have diabetes compared with 6.6% of the general population.
-Al/ANs in this service area have a diabetes mortality rate of 25.0 per 100,000 compared with 16.8 per 100,000 in the general population (data not shown).13
+In this service area, a higher percentage of Al/ANs (20.9%) report having been told by a doctor that they have diabetes compared with the general population (8.1%).
+This difference is statistically significant.
+Al/ANs in this service area have a diabetes mortality rate of 43.5 per 100,000 (data not shown).13 The diabetes mortality rate in the general population in this service area is 25.5 per 100,000 (data not shown).13 diabetes, 2005-2010, Hunter service area

-Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3
+Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in AI/AN populations.3